podio/podio-objc/index.md

 First, make sure your have integrated CocoaPods with your project.
 If you do not, there is a great guide available [here](http://guides.cocoapods.org/using/getting-started.html).

-Once CocoaPods is installed, add the following line to your `Podfile`:
+Once CocoaPods is installed, add the following line to your `Podfile` to use the latest code from the master branch:

 {% highlight ruby %}
-pod 'PodioKit', '~> 2.0.0-beta'
+pod 'PodioKit', :git => 'https://github.com/podio/podio-objc.git', :branch => 'master'
 {% endhighlight %}

 Then run `pod install` from the command line.

-To use the latest changes from the master branch, provide the repo URL instead of the version in the Podfile like:
+To use the latest official beta release, use the following instead:

 {% highlight ruby %}
-pod 'PodioKit', :git => 'https://github.com/podio/podio-objc.git', :branch => 'master'
+pod 'PodioKit', '~> 2.0.0-beta'
 {% endhighlight %}

 After that you are ready to start using PodioKit by importing the main header file where you would like to use it in your project: